 Since establishing the region's first baccalaureate degree in nursing in 1942, the D'Youville School of Nursing has been a leader in nursing education.

-Dean Emeritus, School of Nursing
+History of the School of Nursing

 Seven Decades of Excellence